NorahBrown/EGS-publish-to-datacube/README.md

 # EGS-publish-to-datacube
 Pipeline to generate COGs, create STAC metadata, and publish to CCMEO datacube
-## The new datacube pipeline does not use the zipped files, but will eventually be included in the new data production pipeline.
+## The python 3.10 datacube pipeline
+ - The source data is not zipped files, but will eventually be included in the new data production pipeline.
+ # Creating your conda environment
+ `conda env create -f egs_env.yml``

-COG_creation: holds the python 3.6 code
+ - the COG_creation directory: holds the python 3.6 code
 if reusable in 3.10 it will be used, if not a 3.10 version will be created.

 # ORIGINAL README CONTENT used to COGIFY full archive up to 2022